AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/upgrade_cards.md

 <RecipeFor id="inverter_card" />

----

 # Equal Distribution Card

 <ItemImage id="equal_distribution_card" scale="2" />

-Equal distribution cards can be applied to [storage cells](storage_cells.md) in a <ItemLink id="cell_workbench"/> and split the cell into equally-sized sections based on what the card is [partitioned](cell_workbench.md) to.
+Equal distribution cards can be applied to [storage cells](storage_cells.md) in a <ItemLink id="cell_workbench"/> and split the cell into equally-sized sections based on what the card is partitioned to.
 This prevents one item type from completely filling the cell.

 <RecipeFor id="equal_distribution_card" />

----

 # Energy Card